AntonisGkortzis/islander/guide.md

 * [Photos](#photosThasos)

 #### <a name="discoverThasos"></a>Discover Thasos
 Thasos or Thassos is geographically part of the North Aegean Sea, but administra part of the Kavala regional unit.
-Thasos is also the name of the largest town of the island (oficially known as Limenas Thasou, "Port of Thasos"), situated at the northern side, opposite the mainland and about 10 kilometers (6 miles) from Keramoti.
+Thasos is also the name of the largest town of the island (officially known as Limenas Thasou, "Port of Thasos"), situated at the northern side, opposite the mainland and about 10 kilometers (6 miles) from Keramoti.
 Thassos island is known from ancient times for its termae making it a climatic and balneoclimateric resort area. **The island is also alive with history and tradition.** The natural beauty of Thasos is slightly overwhelming, with its wooded areas filled with plane trees, oaks, cedars etc. The landscape is alive with marble and takes on shapes and contours that are not found anywhere else on earth.
 When you first embark on the island, you will be in Limenas which is built on the site of an ancient city.
 There are still marble ruins and monuments on the outskirts of the city from ancient centuries.

 #### <a name="mustSeeThasos"></a>Must-see
   - **Ancient Agora**: he Ancient Agora was the political, administrative and religious center of the ancient town of Thassos.
 Located in a walking distance from the center of Limenas, this is the most important archaeological site on the island.
 Although the construction of agora started more systematically on the 4th century BC, the earliest constructions on the site date from the 6th century BC. ![](/images/Thassos-Ancient_Agora.jpg)